 - Edit your profile description.

-Keep it brief, positive and to the point of who you are professionally.
+Keep it brief, positive and to the point of who you are as a professional.
 Use spellcheck and grammar check!
 Or leave it blank.

 - Google your name.

 See anything you dislike?
 If you can control what it is (like a photo or status update) and you want to take it down, take it down.
-Clean up whatever you can, go to at least the fifth page of Google results.
+Clean up whatever you can and go to at least the fifth page of Google results.

 - Clean up your photos.

 Delete the ones you wouldn't want an employer to see, even if the ones that don't even include you in any way.
 If you want to know what DQ's people, it's inappropriate/provocative images and those that show you drinking or using drugs.

 - Privatize social media.

 An employer who searches for you on social media will look at photos and status updates if your profile is public.
 They will not ask you to make it public if you've made it private.
 I think the move here is obvious – make it private if you can.
 Here are the instructions for Facebook, Twitter, Instagram, and Snapchat.